joshbegley/nyt-latest/previous.md

 `The debut of American Bitcoin, a mining firm backed by Eric Trump and Donald Trump Jr., has heightened the ethical concerns swirling around the Trump presidency.`\
 https://nytimes.com/2025/06/16/technology/trump-american-bitcoin-mining.html

-**As Shohei Ohtani returns to the mound, he has to prove he can still be a two-way superstar**\
+**As Shohei Ohtani returns to the mound, he has to prove he can still be a 2-way superstar**\
 `Ohtani is returning to the mound.
 Can he be the dependable rotation mainstay, and the unicorn two-way star he has been in the past? `\
 https://nytimes.com/athletic/6428578/2025/06/16/shohei-ohtani-dodgers-pitching-two-way-superstar/